coxchristopher/pyannote-audio-elan/README.md

 ## Limitations

-This is an alpha release of pyannote-audio-elan, and has only been tested under macOS (13-15) with Python 3.10.
-No support for Windows or Linux is included in this version.
+This is an alpha release of pyannote-audio-elan, and has only been tested under macOS (13-15) and Windows (11, Intel 64-bit) with Python 3.10.
+No support for Linux is included in this version.

 As noted above, installing and using pyannote-audio-elan currently requires an internet connection (at least the first time that pyannote-audio-elan is used, so that the segmentation and diarization pipelines can be downloaded from Hugging Face) and some familiarity with command-line software development tools.
 We hope to reduce (and, ideally, eliminate) these requirements in the future, providing pre-packaged, offline-friendly versions of these recognizers that offer more user-friendly installation options (see the pyannote.audio
 [tutorial](https://github.com/pyannote/pyannote-audio/blob/develop/tutorials/community/offline_usage_speaker_diarization.ipynb) on offline speaker diarization and Lorena Martín Rodríguez's [SileroVAD-Elan](https://github.com/l12maro/SileroVAD-Elan) project for examples of how this might be done).